HaymonEdmur/DockerConfiguration/Docker_Volume.md

 ---
 ## Mounting a native host directory as a volume in docker container
 A native host directory containing files and folders can be mounted into a docker container.
 In container, this directory can be modified.
 New files and folders can be added from container.
-Files and folders created in container are retained after execution of image.
+Files and folders created from a container in this directory are retained after execution of image.

 | Native Directory       | Volume within container  | Command line option  |
 | ------------- |:-------------:| -----:|